Born with a Broken Heart: Music video

 An accompanying music video for "Born with a Broken Heart" premiered on the same date at 12pm British Summer Time.
 About the video, David said: "[It] is my personal fantasy.
 A world where no matter what, once you step through the door, everything becomes magical and beautiful".
 The video pays homage to Old Hollywood style films of the golden age of cinema and features Damiano performing choreography inspired by Fred Astaire and Ginger Rogers, Gene Kelly and the Zigfeild Follies with dancer Lexee Smith and a group of dancers in showgirl style costumes.

 Live performances

 Alongside "Silverlines", David performed an unaired rendition of "Born with a Broken Heart" on The Tonight Show Starring Jimmy Fallon, which was later released online on 28 October.
 On the same date, he performed the track as part of his first one-off concert at (Le) Poisson Rouge in New York City.
-He also sang it for Sirius XM, alongside a cover of "Die with a Smile" by Lady Gaga and Bruno Mars.
+He also sang it for SiriusXM, alongside a cover of "Die with a Smile" by Lady Gaga and Bruno Mars.